Where should I setup a bank account in San Pedro Sula?

 - Are healthcare and health insurance expensive in San Pedro Sula?

-- What are the visa & residency requirements in San Pedro Sula?
+- What are emergency services like in San Pedro Sula?

 Where should I setup a bank account in San Pedro Sula?